frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/docs/semantics.md

 Concretely:

-- TensorKG computes a backward score for the pair `(v, C)` by propagating necessary-condition requirements for `C` through the compiled DAG
+- TensorKG computes a backward score for the pair `(n, C)` by propagating necessary-condition requirements for `C` through the compiled DAG
-- this score answers the question "how well does the currently known graph satisfy what membership in `C` would require of `v`?"
+- this score answers the question "how well does the currently known graph satisfy what membership in `C` would require of `n`?"
 - an exact admissibility-style result means that all compiled necessary conditions were satisfied strongly enough to pass the engine's threshold

 Semantically, admissibility is weaker than materialization:

-- an admissibility result does not, by itself, mean that `C(v)` is entailed
+- an admissibility result does not, by itself, mean that `C(n)` is entailed
-- it means that the known graph structure is compatible with `v` being an instance of `C`, as far as the current fragment and current graph state can certify
+- it means that the known graph structure is compatible with `n` being an instance of `C`, as far as the current fragment and current graph state can certify
 - when the engine suppresses a result here, that often means `unknown`, not "proved false"

 This is the semantic core of `admissibility` and `scored_semantic_alignment`.